A Practical Survey on Faster and Lighter Transformers: Specialized Approaches

 where $\boldsymbol{E}, \boldsymbol{F} \in \mathbb{R}^{k \times n}$, with $k \ll n$, are two linear projection matrices learned during training.
 The authors showed that $\boldsymbol{E}$ and $\boldsymbol{F}$ could be shared across heads and layers with virtually no performance penalty.

-\citet{tay2020synthesizer} introduced a family of models called Synthesizers that learn the compatibility scores without computing the pairwise dot products.
-For instance, the Dense Synthesizer learns the compatibility scores with a simple position-wise feed-forward network.
-Formally, the Dense Synthesizer's attention is given by:
+\citet{tay2020synthesizer} introduced a family of models called Synthesizers that learn the compatibility scores without computing the pairwise dot products between the queries and keys.
+For instance, the Dense Synthesizer learns the compatibility scores with a simple position-wise feed-forward network that projects each of the $n$ rows of $\boldsymbol{X}$ from $\mathbb{R}^{1 \times d}$ to $\mathbb{R}^{1 \times n}$: